TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Partitioning Puzzles.md

 * *Constraint*: A circle represents which cell in an L must bend.
 Not all regions have circles
 * *Constraint*: An arrow marks the end of the region's leg, pointing to the cell in which the L bends.

+### Sashikaku
+* *Goal*: Divide the grid into rectangular regions.
+* *Constraint*: Each region contains exactly one number.
+* *Constraint*; The number represents the difference between the width and length of the region.

 ### Sashikazune
 * *Goal*: Divide the grid into L shaped regions.
 * *Constraint*: The two legs of the region must be exactly one cell wide.